SandeepMammula/FastBilling-X/README.md

 -Backend storage using FastAPI + MongoDB.

-## NOTE : I have used YOLOv8 model, which is pretrained on COCO dataset.
+## NOTE :
+-I have used YOLOv8 model, which is pretrained on COCO dataset.
 So at present the system may detect classes which are present in COCO dataset.